-Section I. All legacies to the Congregation, not restricted by the donor, shall be placed in the “Unitarian Universalist Congregation of Erie General Endowment Fund Account” at the UUA “Unitarian Universalist Common Endowment Fund” with distribution of the net value of the fund at a rate of 4 ½ per annum, which distribution can be used as the Board of Trustees sees fit.
+Section I. All legacies to the Congregation, not restricted by the donor, shall be placed in the Unitarian Universalist Congregation of Erie General Endowment Fund Account (hereafter referred to as the Endowment Fund) within the Unitarian Universalist Common Association Endowment Fund.
+The distribution of the net value of the fund at a rate of four and one-half percent (4 ½%) per annum can be taken and used as the Board of Trustees sees fit.
 The principal of

-Section I. Before any statement of policy regarding Social Action is made in the name of the Congregation, the proposed policy shall be announced at a Sunday morning service and a published notice provided to each voting member.
+Section I. Before any statement of policy regarding social action is made in the name of the Unitarian Universalist Congregation of Erie the proposed policy shall be announced and a published notice provided to each voting member at least five (5) days prior to the vote.
 Decision on the policy shall be made at a subsequent meeting called for that purpose.
-An affirmative vote of eighty percent of the voting members present at the time of the vote, shall be required for passage.
+An affirmative vote of eighty percent (80%) of the voting members present, physically or virtually, at the time of the vote, shall be required for passage.

-Memorial Garden Commission
+Chamberlain Memorial Garden Commission